Some key questions about stem cells often go unanswered like ‘where do stem cells come from?’

 For adults, where do stem cells come from?

-- Bone marrow.
 From a historical perspective, in a way bone marrow was the original source of some of the key concepts and data about stem cells.
-Bone marrow stem cells also arguably are the main success story of the stem cell or regenerative medicine field as well.
-They are the basis for bone marrow transplants, now sometimes called hematopoietic stem cell transplants.
-These therapies have saved hundreds of thousands of lives.
+Bone marrow stem cells also arguably are the main success story of the field as well.
+They are the basis for bone marrow transplants.
+These are now sometimes called hematopoietic stem cell transplants.
+Such therapies have saved hundreds of thousands of lives.
 For instance, bone marrow stem cells can regrow the entire immune system after chemotherapy is used to wipe out blood cancers.
-Bone marrow also contains so-called mesenchymal stem/stromal cells or MSCs.
+Marrow also contains so-called mesenchymal stem/stromal cells or MSCs.
 MSCs are now widely accepted to not necessarily be pure stem cells.
 Much depends on how they are produced.
 Still, they can be at least enriched for true stem cells along with other supportive cells like stromal cells.
 By stromal cells we mean those that are in the tissue surrounding the actual stem cells.

 Another source of hematopoietic stem cells is blood.
 At any one given time most of the hematopoietic stem cells are hanging out in the bone marrow, but some circulate through the blood.
 In addition, the number of stem cells in the blood can be increased greatly by treatment with certain mobilizing factors, like Neupogen, prior to donating such stem cells either for one’s own use or for another person.
 See a picture of a wonderful person donating stem cells above.
 Within the Blood category, we should also include umbilical cord blood, which is a somewhat unique source of stem cells.
 Umbilical cord blood stem cells seem to be more flexible in their functions as compared to typical stem cells found in regular blood.